This is based on opinion. Please don't list it on a work's trope example list.

 The Pah-Wraiths in general, in fact, are just plain creepy, as are their followers.
 "Covenant" throws Dukat's creepy personality into the mix to make him an all-too-believable Jim-Jones-style cult leader.
 What's most nightmarish of all about this cult is that they're not kidding and neither is Dukat (though he's not being straight with them about his actual motives for serving the Pah-Wraiths either).
 As Kira states at the end of the episode, he really does believe in his new-found religion, which just makes him all the more dangerous.

 Number three for O'Brien's suffering on the page, we have Whispers.
 Long story short, the O'Brien narrating the episode is actually a clone, who is killed at the last minute of the episode.
 The terror, as pointed out by SF Debris, is that no one realizes just how perfect a clone he was.
 Except for the mental command to attack a senator, the clone!O'Brien is in no way different from the real one.
 Same memories, same emotions, and with no evil tendencies.
-He's just...killed.
+He's just... killed.
 Unceremoniously.
 No one in the room cares that he's dying.
 He did absolutely nothing to deserve his fate.
+In fact, his efforts to prevent the attack (he didn't realize that he was the one who was supposed to carry it out) are extremely heroic.
 Dying scared, confused, and alone.

 In "The Quickening", Bashir thinks he's cured a blight that has affected a planet for centuries.
 Needless to say, he realises he hasn't when people start screaming.